FreeTAKTeam/FreeTakServer/README.md

 If you have any issues don't hesitate to bring it up https://github.com/Tapawingo/FreeTakServer/issues,  as TAKFreeServer is still in the early stages of development.

 ### Public instance
-we support a public instance of the FTS. download the configuration here https://drive.google.com/open?id=1IK1LfPN13EWikHaMyOuDDwIerNGz-Wli use the Import manager in ATAK to import the configuration
+we support a public instance of FTS.
+- download the configuration here https://drive.google.com/open?id=1IK1LfPN13EWikHaMyOuDDwIerNGz-Wli
+- use the Import manager in ATAK to import the configuration

 ### Tell us what you think!
 to discuss with the developer team